This gallery contains 30 photos.

 We are now accepting applications for Belgium 2020!
 Here is the link to the application process: https://apply.studyabroad.ua.edu/index.cfm?FuseAction=Programs.ViewProgramAngular&id=10897

 Once you have completed the application, and have been accepted into the program, your spot will be guaranteed once you pay your security deposit for the program.
-Space is very limited due to space for lodging in Brussels, so, if you’re interested in joining the group in July, please apply and secure your spot.
+Space is very limited due to our great lodging in Brussels, so, if you’re interested in joining the group in July, please apply and secure your spot.

-If you have questions about the program, please contact Prof. Doug Gibler at firstname.lastname@example.org
+If you have questions about the program, please contact Prof. Douglas Gibler at firstname.lastname@example.org

 We are traveling to places you’ve likely never before visited.
 Caution is important.